PsychoBird/RevelariOS/README.md

 - search bytes from memory (search)
 - search string from memory (searchstr)
+- write bytes to memory (write)
+- write string to memory (writestr)
 - read the memory in a hex view around the address returned by the scan

 Make sure to sign RevelariOS with ent.xml!
 RevelariOS can't operate without proper entitlements.